10 Ways to Enjoy Lisbon Outdoors

 5. See the most iconic monuments in Belém

 They say a visit to Lisbon is not complete without exploring Belém, and that is probably true.
-There are two main things that make this area of Lisbon relevant: historical monuments and Pastéis de Belém, our iconic custard pastries.
+There are two main things that make this area of Lisbon relevant: historical monuments and Pastéis de Belém, our iconic custard tarts.
 Strolling around Belém you can see some of the most important monuments that are linked to the Portuguese voyages of world exploration.
 Because walking around and learning new things can indeed consume a lot of energy, we can’t help but recommend a reinvigorating coffee break for a Pastel de Belém at Antiga Confeitaria de Belém.

 6. Participate in a walking food and cultural tour

 Taste of Lisboa’s mission is to introduce you to our city in the most genuine way.
 Our team of hosts is made of born and raised Lisbonites who are eager to show you around, introduce you to the locals and talk to you about our food, wine, culture and anything else you’d like to find out.
-We organize gastocultural experiences by foot, with a duration and in areas easy to navigate for most people.
+We organize gastocultural experiences by foot, with duration and in areas easy to navigate for most people.
 Our experiences happen mostly outdoors, always in small groups.
 If you prefer, we can also organize private and exclusive tours, which can be 100% personalized according to your likings.

 7. Marvel at the floor you walk on

 When in Lisbon, we want you to lower your head.
 That’s right!
 But, of course, it’s for a good reason.
 Lisbon’s floors are covered with cobblestone and decorated with beautiful patterns that, most of the time, are not only pretty, but actually do tell a story.
-Sea inspired motifs are very popular, for example.
+Sea-inspired motifs are very popular, for example.

 8. Discover Lisbon’s green spots